jerusalemc/ImageXOR/README.md

 # ImageXOR
+Fork Font Process code from gdshen
-Do the Image XOR operation
+Do the FontImage XOR operation